MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 With this new capability, you can:

-- **Search for sensitive content** across SharePoint Server 2016, SharePoint Online, and OneDrive for Business.
+- **Search for sensitive content** across SharePoint Server 2016, SharePoint in Microsoft 365, and OneDrive for Business.

 - **Leverage 51 built-in sensitive information types** (credit cards, passport numbers, Social Security numbers, and more).